 What does that even mean?
 How unrealistic is it to have the life you dreamed of?
 Doesn’t someone live that life, do those things, visit those places, or have that amount of wealth?
 If someone else did it, then is it really unrealistic?

 I want to encourage you to go back to dreaming big and really believing that you can live out these dreams within this lifetime.
+If you have a big vision and take little steps each day, you will get there.
 I once heard Tony Robins say, “Life will pay the price you ask of it.”
 So what are you going to ask for?

 Moving Forward: Write down what your dream life would look like in 5 years.
 Think about the work you are doing, where you are living, and who you’re spending time with.
 Don’t be afraid to DREAM BIG!